Enthesopathy: Diagnosis

-Mainly by clinical examination and provocative tests by counter acting the muscle action.
+Mainly by clinical examination and provocative tests by counteracting the muscle action.

 Treatment

-The natural history of the two most common enthesopathies (plantar fasciitis and lateral epicondylitis-both mislabeled as inflammatory) is resolution over a period of about 1 year without treatment.
+The natural history of the two most common enthesopathies (plantar fasciitis and lateral epicondylitis-both mislabeled as inflammatory) is resolution over a period of about one year without treatment.

 There are no known disease-modifying treatments for these enthesopathies.
 In other words, there is no experimental evidence that any treatment can alter the pathophysiology (mucoid degeneration) or the duration of symptoms.
 There is no evidence that activity modification alters the natural history of the disease.

 To date, all treatments are palliative.
 The evidence suggests that most treatments have non-specific effects (e.g. placebo effect, regression to the mean, self-limiting course of symptoms).

-Injection of corticosteroid, platelet-rich plasma, or stem cells are examples of treatments that are not supported by experimental evidence and remain open to debate.
-Extracorporeal shockwave therapy is also in that category.
+Injection of corticosteroid, platelet-rich plasma, stem cells, and extracorporeal shockwave therapy are examples of treatments that are not supported by experimental evidence and remain open to debate.

 Palliative treatments consist of stretching, analgesics, and padding (e.g. cushioned foot wear for plantar fasciitis), splints (e.g. tennis elbow strap), and other treatments.
 The concept that a calcified attachment can be removed surgically is highly debatable as these calcifications are a regular part of an enthesopathy.